Emerging Threats Demand Innovation:

 - Non-Fratricidal Munition

-- Can Defeat Mutiple Simultaneous Threats
+- Designed to Defeat Multiple Simultaneous Threats

 - Supports multiple specialized munitions